 That other project lead put her reputation on the line when she referred two members of her team.
 Her willingness to do so; however, said it all.
 In an industry where we’re all independent practitioners, referrals are risky because while one bad referral won’t end your career, it can cost you the good will of someone who would have brought you work down the line.

-Leah Ward-Lee is a management consultant and business writer based in Dallas, Texas and the author of $1,000 Start-Ups.
-Her next book, The Executive’s Toolbox, will be released in 2017.
+Leah Ward-Lee is a management consultant and business writer based in Fernandina Beach, Florida and the author of $1,000 Start-Ups.